spallanzanimatteo/FXIR/README.md

 # FX Intermediate Representation

 The FX Intermediate Representation (FX IR) is a specialized dialect of PyTorch's [FX](https://pytorch.org/docs/stable/fx.html) intermediate representation.
-FX IR **reduces the ambiguities inherent to the original intermediate representation, facilitating the application of compiler algorithms** such as graph analysis and transformation.
+FX IR **reduces the ambiguities inherent to the original intermediate representation, facilitating the application of compiler algorithms** such as static analysis and graph rewriting.

 ## How does the FX IR work?